Ingredient Notes

 Looking for an alternative to traditional guacamole?
 Consider this Avocado Corn Salsa or this Avocado Salsa Verde.

-- How well does this guacamole keep in the fridge?
+• Can I make this ahead of time?
+How long does it keep in the fridge?
 The sour cream in this recipe keeps this guacamole nice and green for several days!
 As long as it still looks and smells fresh, you’re good to go.

 Did You Make This?